ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 house.
 Lady Catherine, I believe, did a great deal to it when Mr.
 Collins first came to Hunsford."

-"I believe she did--and I am sure she could not have bestowed her kindness on a more grateful object."
+"I believe she did -- and I am sure she could not have bestowed her kindness on a more grateful object."

 "Mr. Collins appears to be very fortunate in his choice of a wife."

 "Yes, indeed, his friends may well rejoice in his having met with one of the very few sensible women who would have accepted him, or have made him happy if they had.
-My friend has an excellent understanding--though I am not certain that I consider her marrying Mr. Collins as the wisest thing she ever did.
+My friend has an excellent understanding -- though I am not certain that I consider her marrying Mr. Collins as the wisest thing she ever did.
 She seems perfectly happy, however, and in a prudential light it is certainly a very good match for her."